Ten German Bombers: In football

 German fans in 2006, exhilarated by their team's three previous victories in the World Cup, adopted rival songs.
 Supporters of the two teams engaged in impromptu chanting competitions in the centre of Cologne.
 Elsewhere the answer from German fans at football matches was often the Nazi song Bomben auf Engelland ("Bombs to England").
 The well known and often varied chant "Without England we're heading to Berlin" ("Ohne England fahr'n wir nach Berlin") uses the melody of "Yellow Submarine".

-During the 2006 World Cup, the anti-German German musician Torsun (half of the group Egotronic) recorded a techno cover of the song.
+During the 2006 World Cup, the German musician Torsun (half of the group Egotronic) recorded a techno cover of the song.
 The song and its accompanying YouTube video (featuring footage of German planes being shot down, the Wembley Goal, a burning German flag, etc.) attracted media attention in Germany, as well as from the British tabloid News of the World.
 The song was eventually included in the World Cup themed compilation Weltmeister Hits 2006.

 The song is also sung by Northern Ireland fans at home matches at Windsor Park, and also at numerous away matches.
 This rendition replaces the lyric England with Ulster.
-It has become a firm fans favourite since the start of the millennium and can heard being sung by the energetic Green and White Army in The Kop for periods in excess of fifteen minutes.
-In November 2014, during the qualification game against Romania in Bucharest for UEFA Euro 2016, the crowd enthusiastically sang Ten German Bombers at the final whistle.
+It has become a regular chant since the start of the millennium and can heard being sung by the Green and White Army in The Kop.
+In November 2014, during the qualification game against Romania in Bucharest for UEFA Euro 2016, the crowd sang Ten German Bombers at the final whistle.

-During the 2021 European Football Championship, both the UEFA and the Football Association (FA) decided that fans singing "Ten German Bombers" would be banned from the competition.
+During the 2021 European Football Championship, both the UEFA and the FA decided that fans singing "Ten German Bombers" would be banned from the competition.
 The FA further condemned taking part in "discriminatory or disrespectful" chants.
 Fans nonetheless singing "Ten German Bombers" in front of Wembley Stadium were covered by the German and international media.

+In the run up to the 2024 European Football Championship, amid concerns of violence in anticipation of England's inaugural game against Serbia, police in the city of Gelsenkirchen warned English fans away from singing the song.
+A more broad warning was issued against violence, riots, or defamatory chants, but specifically named the song.
+The warning stated that such behaviour would result in police intervention to establish whether a crime had occurred, and possible arrests.

 Alternatives

 Northern Ireland supporters also sing the song replacing England with Ulster, and this song is usually followed by "The Dam Busters March".
 Fans of Rangers also regularly sing "Ten German Bombers", replacing the word "England" with "Britain".

+Ukraine and England supporters sang the song with alternative lyrics during their March 2023 UEFA European Championship qualifying match at Wembley Stadium, in reference to the Russian invasion of Ukraine.
+Changes to the lyrics included "Russian bombers" being shot down by the "air force from Ukraine," with each verse ending with an appeal for Ukraine to be provided with General Dynamics F-16 Fighting Falcon aircraft.